Writers are weird. Trust me, that is just a fact. For the writers who follow/watch/stalk this blog… do you agree?

-Yes, writers are easily the slovens of the artistic world… we shun “normal” clothes and instead spend all (or most) of our times in the comfies.
+Yes, writers are easily the slovens of the art world… we shun “normal” clothes and instead spend all (or most) of our times in the comfies.

 But in fairness to writers everywhere, we sit on our butts and bleed until the story unravels… I think that entitles us to some damn comfort! :p To add to this questionable appearance point, we are also not big on spending time on grooming.

-So hair is often tied back without seeing a brush, showering becomes an inconvenience put off til the last minute and anything more such as slapping on creams and make-up…forget it.
+So hair is often tied back without seeing a brush, showering becomes an inconvenience put off until the last minute and anything more such as slapping on creams and make-up…forget it.

 The artistic temperament runs pretty high in writers.
 We live so many lives with our characters it’s no surprise that we ride the crazy emotional rollercoaster like it’s coming off the damn tracks.